Mannequin Wedding

-The film was released theatrically on March 20 and received positive reviews from critics for its powerful performances.A sequel, Hotel 2005, was release in October 2025.
+The film was released theatrically on March 20 and received positive reviews from critics for its powerful performances.
+A sequel, Hotel 2005, was released in October 2025.

 Plot

 Based on a true event in late 2021 at Siem Reap.
 After a fire consumes an underground club, a victim's family is haunted by a terrifying presence, unraveling the dark truth behind his death.